helmfile/helmfile/docs/index.md

 ### init

 The `helmfile init` sub-command checks the dependencies required for helmfile operation, such as `helm`, `helm diff plugin`, `helm secrets plugin`, `helm helm-git plugin`, `helm s3 plugin`.
-When it does not exist or the version is too low, it can be installed automatically
+When it does not exist or the version is too low, it can be installed automatically.

 ### sync